Les années Before | Soft Machine | Matching Mole | Solo | With Friends | Samples | Compilations | V.A. | Bootlegs | Reprises|

 OUTSIDE in the garden, Robert and Alfie's dog Flossie and my dog Titch challenge a clump of hollyhocks.
 Once they get together, they become deeply unknowable, and tucket about with their ears treaming, baying at imaginary postmen and piddling on each other's possessions.

-According to Robert Wyatt, Flossie is the ringleader, a poodle of infinite inventveness, effortlessly recruiting my suggestible hound to her vision.
-I would not dispute this, since a few hours with her owner has much the same effect upon me, brain boiling, nose dry, and ears like ennants and all mailmen's ankles in jeopardy.
+According to Robert Wyatt, Flossie is the ringleader, a poodle of infinite inventiveness, effortlessly recruiting my suggestible hound to her vision.
+I would not dispute this, since a few hours with her owner has much the same effect upon me, brain boiling, nose dry, and ears like pennants and all mailmen's ankles in jeopardy.

-A man of ravenous intellect, Robert has thories the way rectories have mice, and many a Wyatt wig-bubble has found its way into the field.
+A man of ravenous intellect, Robert has theories the way rectories have mice, and many a Wyatt wig-bubble has found its way into the field.

 Five years ago in Holland, Cecil Taylor buttonholed me to contest Robert's Theory of social Class & Avant-Garde Staying Power.